Objectives of the service

 Space Added Value

 DriverNet ‘s core services utilise satellite technology to power its navigation and rerouting systems as well as share real time GPS locations of vehicles between patients, passengers, and NHS sites.
-DriverNet combines this technology with AI and ML to automate the scheduling of patient’s appointments, route optimisation and driver / passenger coordination reducing overall administrative and transport costs for the NHS.
+DriverNet combines this technology with AI and ML to automate the scheduling of patient’s appointments, route optimisation and driver / passenger coordination reducing overall administrative and transport costs for users.